Endless-Community-Developers/main/docs/Map Editors/eomap.md

 ### About Tool

-EOMap is an Endless Map Editor.
+EO Map Editor-Classic is a tool for creating, or modifying maps for Endless Online.

 Creator: [Sausage](https://github.com/tehsausage)